stackedboxes/romualdo/doc/testing.md

 *Valid for:* `run`, `build-and-run`.
 *Default:* `[]`

-An array of strings, which will be send as input to the Storyworld.
+An array of strings, which will be sent as input to the Storyworld.
 Each element in the array will be sent at a time, for each time the Storyworld `listen`s.

 It is an error if the story ends before all inputs are used.